A Reduction-based Framework for Sequential Decision Making with Delayed Feedback: Introduction

 \subsection{Related Works}

-\paragraph{Bandit/MDP with delayed feedback.} Stochastically delayed feedback has been studied a lot in the multi-armed bandit and contextual bandit problems \citep{agarwal2011distributed,dudik2011efficient,joulani2013online,vernade2020linear,vernade2017stochastic,gael2020stochastic}.
+\paragraph{Bandit/MDP with delayed feedback.} Stochastically delayed feedback has been studied a lot in the multi-armed bandit and contextual bandit problems \citep{agarwal2011distributed,dudik2011efficient,joulani2013online,vernade2020linear,vernade2017stochastic,gael2020stochastic,huang2023banker}.
 A recent work \citep{lancewicki2021stochastic} shows that under stochastic delay, elimination algorithm performs better than UCB algorithm, and gives tight upper and lower bounds for multi-armed bandit setting. \citet{howson2021delayed} solves the linear bandit setting by adapting LinUCB algorithm.
+The concurrent work of \citet{vakili2023delayed} provides a bound for the kernel bandit setting with delayed feedback.
+Our work does not consider the kernel setting, but we conjecture that our framework can handle this problem by designing a multi-batched algorithm for kernel bandits.

 In RL, despite practical importance, there is limited literature on stochastical delay in RL. \citet{lancewicki2022learning} and \citet{jin2022near} considered adversarial delays.
 Their regret depends on the sum of the delays, the number of states and the number of steps per episode.
 However, when reducing their results to stochastic delay, the bounds will be too loose. \citet{howson2022delayed} considered stochastic delay in tabular MDP, but their bound is not tight.
 As far as we know, there is no work considering linear MDP and general function approximation with delayed feedback.